awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/upload-input-files.md

 + All input files must be publicly readable\.
 + The HTTP\(S\) server must not require authentication\.
 + The HTTP\(S\) server must accept both HEAD and range GET requests\.
-+ The URL that you specify must be a direct link to your file; MediaConvert doesn't follow redirects\.
 + The URL that you specify can't include parameters\.

+If your HTTP\(S\) input uses redirection, it must follow these restrictions:
++ You can redirect only once from the URL that you provide as your input\.
+You can't redirect to a URL that, in turn, contains a redirect\.
++ The HTTP\(S\) status response code from the initial server must be either 301 or 302\.
++ The HTTP\(S\) response from the initial server must use its `Location` headers to provide the URL that it's redirecting MediaConvert to\.